About this draft

 7. An employee may have only one live request for flexible working with their employer at any one time.
 Once a request has been made, it remains live until any of the following occur:

 - a decision about the request is made by the employer

 - the request is withdrawn

-Giving consideration to a request for flexible working
+Considering a request for flexible working

-15. A decision to reject a request must be for one or more of the following business reasons which are set out in the Employment Rights Act 1996:
+9. Employers must agree to a flexible working request unless there is a genuine business reason not to.
+A decision to reject a request must be for one or more of the following business reasons which are set out in the Employment Rights Act 1996:

 - the burden of additional costs

 - an inability to reorganise work amongst existing staff

 - a detrimental effect on ability to meet customer demand